avalonmediasystem/avalon-aws/README.md

     Stuff to do in preparation for runnig the CloudFront script:

-    1. Clone this slee and checkout the desired branch, sorta.
+    1. Clone this repo and checkout the desired branch, sorta.
 The zip files referenced in the cloudfront script are not in git.
-They are in the pre-existing S3 bucket called "nul-slee-deploy"
+They are in the pre-existing S3 bucket called "nul-repo-deploy"
     2. Generate an IAM public and private key pair.
     3. Create an EC2 Key Pair: e.g. "devops"
     4. Sign the license agreement for OpenVPN Access Server